Happy Reading✨

 But me.

-The Meera I had been shaping for months — the girl in love, the bride-to-be, the dreamer…
+The Meera I had been shaping for months the bride-to-be, the dreamer...

 She was gone.

-The shame flooded my chest, heavier than the lehenga still wrapped around me.
+"Did I talk too much?
+Laugh too loud?
+Was my love too soft, my dreams too small?"
+The shame flooded my chest, heavier than the lehenga still wrapped around me

 A voice.
 Old.
 Heavy.
 Cracking under the weight of disgrace.